 The next thing that will usually happen is that the insurer will have your car inspected.
 If the car is drivable, you may be asked to bring it to the insurer's drive-through inspection station.
 If the car is not drivable, the insurer will usually have an inspector come to wherever the car is.

 The insurer will then come up with an estimate of the damages.
 This estimate may or may not be enough to pay for the repairs.
 Although the insurer might recommend that you bring the car to a mechanic of its choice, you always have the right to use your own mechanic.

-Once you get the insurer's estimate, you should bring your car over to your mechanic and ask if they will accept the insurer's estimate.
+Once you get the insurer's estimate, you may want to bring your car to your mechanic and ask if they will accept the insurer's estimate.
 If they will, then everything is all set.
-If they think that the estimate is too low, they will often agree to call the adjuster and discuss things directly with the adjuster.
-Generally, they will be able to work things out themselves.
+If they think that the estimate is too low, they will often agree to call the insurance adjuster and discuss things directly.

 If you don't like the insurer's final numbers, then the only choice that you have left is to either accept it or file suit.
 If you find yourself in a dispute with an insurance company where a significant amount of money is at stake, it may be worth it to contact an experienced attorney to make sure that your interests are adequately protected.
 Learn more about how an attorney can help after a car accident.